i0Afnan/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 16. Clean Emacs
 - The seventeenth script deletes all files in the current working directory that end with the character `~`.

+## 17. Tree
+- The eighteenth script creates the directories `welcome/to/school` in the current directory.